becem-gharbi/nuxt-auth/docs/getting-started/data-integration.md

 # Data integration

-The module implements JWT-based session so authorization is stateless.
-To have control over sessions and provide user related functionalities (e.g registration), data needs to be persisted.
-For that, the module offers two options either Frontend-only with backend API or Full-stack with data adapter.
+The module implements a JWT-based session so authorization is stateless.
+Data needs to be persisted to have control over sessions and provide user-related functionalities (e.g. registration).
+For that, the module offers two options: Frontend-only with backend API or Full-stack with data adapter.

 ## Frontend-only

-The module provides a frontend-only option that turns off the built-in backend by excluding the server's handlers, utilities and middlewares and permits users to bring their own.
+The module provides a frontend-only option that turns off the built-in backend by excluding the server's handlers, utilities, and middleware and permits users to bring their own.
 The provided backend can be internal, meaning as part of the application, or external.

-This feature does not effect the frontend implementation meaning same APIs and benefits (auto-redirection, auto-refresh of token) as the full-stack implementation.
+This feature does not affect the frontend implementation meaning the same APIs and benefits (auto-redirection, auto-refresh of token) as the full-stack implementation.

-The specification for the backend APIs is provided [here](https://app.swaggerhub.com/apis-docs/becem-gharbi/nuxt-auth).
+The specification for the backend APIs is described [here](https://app.swaggerhub.com/apis-docs/becem-gharbi/nuxt-auth).

 To enable this feature, these config options should be set: